 - Consider β-blockers to minimize the risk of sudden cardiac death (see “Long-term pharmacotherapy in VT” for details).

-- Persistent prolonged QT interval despite β-blocker therapy: Consider ICD implantation (with pharmacotherapy) or left cardiac sympathetic denervation.
+- Persistent prolonged QT interval despite β-blocker therapy: Consider insertion (with pharmacotherapy) or left cardiac sympathetic denervation.

 - Congenital LQTS: See “Treatment” in “Long QT syndrome.”